top of page

 As a Director, Anna brings her movement expertise to the forefront of the rehearsal process.
 She encourages actors to approach script analysis through motion and uses physical embodiment as a primary storytelling device to enliven text.
-Having worked with professional theatre companies for many years, Anna believes in the importance of facilitating a strong sense of ensemble as the foundation of every production.
+Her practice facilitates building a strong ensemble in order to bring meaningful collaboration and inclusion to every production.

 “Under Kuman’s direction, this production is young, energetic, contemporary and tech savvy… it’s pretty amazing what choreographer Kuman does on the Waterfront stage in and around a lot of tubular aluminum scaffolding, stairs and ramps.”
 (Jesus Christ Superstar)